Guide for PicManager: Image Uploader

 • FAQ

-After installing, you'll land on the Home page, where you can go through onboarding, watch a quick video guide, check your image upload stats, and view the Change Log.
+After installing, you'll land on the Home page, where you can go through onboarding, watch a quick video guide, check your media upload stats, and view the Change Log.
 If our app missing a specific feature, or you need assistance, please contact us at help-center@amasty.com or via the Get Support page.

 Home page